ditup-old/ditup/DEVELOPMENT.md

 ### Things that are a mess and need to be rebuilt

 - `NODE_ENV` environment (it's all mixed - test should be for tests, development for developing and production for production)
+- mess with logged and not verified users